suzanbaert/Resources_and_Bookmarks/GIT_01_Basics.md

 Gitignore:
 Add a file `.gitignore` which lists all files that should be ignored by GIT.
 To add files to `.gitignore` within the command line:

++ `touch .gitignore`: will create a .gitignore file
++ `echo *.Rproj > .gitignore`: create and add R projct file to ignore

 ```
 $ echo *.Rproj > .gitignore
 ```

+If you are working in collaboration: add a `git pull` to get the latest repository content before pushing up to the remote.
++ `git pull`: with fetch the latest from the remote and merge them into you changes
++ `git fetch`: will only fetch the latest changes but not merge them
++ `git pull --rebase`: will pull commits from remote, and rebase your current commits on top of the upstream changes.